textX/textX/docs/metamodel.rst

     attribute.primitive = attribute.type.name in ['integer', 'string']

+  # Object processors are registered by defining a map between a rule name
+  # and the callable that will process the instances of that rule/class.
   obj_processors = {
       'Entity': entity_obj_processor,
       'Attribute': attribute_obj_processor,
       }

+  # This map/dict is registered on a meta-model by the "register_obj_processors"
+  # call.
   entity_mm.register_obj_processors(obj_processors)

   # Parse model.
 At each successful parse of Entity or Attribute the registered